rlemon/UserScripts/StackExchange/Quickie/README.md

 ##Quickie
 - Still in VERY early stages right now.
-- Once complete will be full blown mini SE question browser for any site
+- Looking for alpha testers to dabble around with it and report any bugs to me :D *please*